 To make the design really pop, I would definitely go for some cool reclaimed wood beams right above the fireplace.
 And how about adding some fire tools with those classic wrought iron handles?
 It would totally take the design up a notch!

-The Character of Vintage Western Accessories
+Why Vintage Western Accessories Add Character

 You know, a rustic western home just doesn’t feel right without some vintage western accessories mixed in.
 I love scouring estate sales and antique markets for pieces like old boots, lanterns, saddles, and spurs to add that unique touch to my decor.
 It really brings the room to life, don’t you think?